kyeongsooKim/Computational-Geometry-Algorithm-Competition/README.md

 04 Leetcode :
 	It's for practicing algorithm questions in website "Leetcode."
 All solutions in this file is my personal solutions.
 (C++ most of it)

+05 Machine-Learning (using Python)
+	This file is for my personal research of algorithms which can be used in recommendation system or machine-learning.
+I used python. some of them includes well-known algorithms which is not made by me, and I mentioned them in file in that case. some